CaptainChicky/Shitty-Python-Neural-Net/README.md

 2. Instead of MSE cost, use cross entropy
 3. Perhaps instead of tanh as the output layer activation function, use softmax
 4. Allow the training to choose a certain subset of the total data to train with for a single epoch.
+5. Other stuff in the commented TODOs in each part of the code files

 (The latter three are standard for modern neural networks)